 Sheryl Tircuit McLean is the award-winning principal designer and founder of McLean & Tircuit.
-An architect, author and speaker, she is known for her bold, colorful aesthetic with a touch of creole glam.
+An interior architect, designer, author and speaker, she is known for her bold, colorful aesthetic with a touch of Creole glam.

 Born in New Orleans, raised in California and living in Maryland, McLean has worked on a range of projects from contemporary to traditional, with an edge.
 Her designs are influenced by the historic mansions of the French Quarters with it’s intricate iron laced balconies, to the open floor plans of California bungalows and the more formal Colonial styles of the East Coast.